 Operation in highly digital environments Seafarers are becoming system managers.
 They need a deep understanding of complex systems.
 Seafarers should know how to interact with the computer systems to respond to challenges in the operation of autonomous ships, such as when routes are changed, or ships are in hazardous waters.
 The future fleet will be continually communicating with its managers that is continually monitoring vessel positions, manoeuvres, and speeds.
 Fleet managers will be able to analyse this data, enabling them to advise the captain and crew on navigation, weather patterns, fuel consumption, and port arrival.
 We will see distributed capabilities due to increased connectivity and the use of dispersed teams.
+Distributed capabilities and dispersed teams.
 Sharing of work tasks due to shore-based control centres supporting ships and remote operations. • Curses aiming to upgrade or re-skill workers associated with complex systems automation systems and autonomy should be promoted by strategy plan WP3 and Toolkit WP2.
 Courses aiming to upskill seafarers in interaction with advanced s systems to respond to challenges in the operations of autonomous ships should be developed and promoted by WP2.
 Courses supporting distributed maritime capabilities where knowledge and competence are distributed to technology, procedures, and regulations as well as shared between the seafarers and land-based organisation should be promoted by strategy plan WP3 and Toolkit WP2.
-Courses aiming to upgrade service and repair in cooperation with real-time cooperation with land-based suppliers should be promoted in WP2.
-Transversal skill 10 Minimal requirements for transversal skills, i.e. skills mostly used onboard are listed in the STCW Convention Seafarers did not plan for lifelong learning, concerning constant upskilling.
-If compared with the key competencies as recommended by the European Parliament, then almost all transversal skills are missing in the STCW Convention Seaside communication and leadership are hierarchical by certificate.
-And landside is about Need maritime professionals to integrate with the existing workforce. • Courses aiming to upskill seafarers in the human element, leadership and management skills beyond those already outlined in the STCW Convention should be developed and promoted by WP2.
-EU-wide programmes of measures aiming to promote "learning to learn" attitudes should be promoted in strategical plan WP3 and implementation WP5.
+Courses aiming to upgrade service and repair in cooperation with realtime cooperation with land-based suppliers should be promoted in WP2.
+Transversal skill 11 Minimal requirements for transversal skills, i.e. skills mostly used onboard are listed in the STCW Convention Need maritime professionals to integrate with the existing workforce. • Courses aiming to upskill seafarers in the human element, leadership and management skills beyond those already outlined in the STCW

-10 The STCW Convention lists the following transversal skills: 1) Ability to apply task and workload management, including planning and co-ordination, personnel assignment, time and resource constraints and prioritization.
+11 The STCW Convention lists the following transversal skills: 1) Ability to apply task and workload management, including planning and co-ordination, personnel assignment, time and resource constraints and prioritization.
 2) Knowledge and ability to apply effective resource management: allocation, assignment, and prioritization of resources; effective communication onboard and ashore; decisions reflect consideration of team experiences; assertiveness and leadership, including motivation; obtaining and maintaining situational awareness.
+3)

-3) Knowledge and ability to apply decision-making techniques: situation and risk assessment; identify and consider generated options; selecting course of action; evaluation of outcome effectiveness.
+Knowledge and ability to apply decision-making techniques: situation and risk assessment; identify and consider generated options; selecting course of action; evaluation of outcome effectiveness.